Student rights and responsibilities

 Students who fail to meet the conditions of full-time study will be transferred to part-time studies and are required to reimburse their study costs to the EAMT.

-Part-time students shall complete 50–75 per cent of their study load subject to completion according to the curriculum by the end of each academic year, that means:
+Part-time students (does not apply to Non-EU students) shall complete 50–75 per cent of their study load subject to completion according to the curriculum by the end of each academic year, that means:

 - at least 30 credit points by the end of the first year

 - at least 60 credit points by the end of the second year